1990 - 1999

 Sea-Tac receives its second perfect score from the FAA on its comprehensive safety and security inspection.

-The Port opens Bell Street Cruise Terminal and welcomes passenger cruise ships to Seattle, a site not seen since the 1950s.
+The Port opens Bell Street Cruise Terminal and welcomes passenger cruise ships to Seattle, a sight not seen since the 1950s.

 The Port and leaders of local trade unions sign an historic Project Labor Agreement guaranteeing living-wage jobs for workers and on-time and on-budget project completion for the more than 100 projects in the first phase of World Class Upgrade at Sea-Tac.